openstax/enki/README.md

 - [ ] Read book list from `META-INF/books.xml` instead of `ls *.collection.xml` using xmlstarlet
 - [ ] Consistent if;then, quotes (or not) around variables, and curly braces around variables
-- [x] Move everything out of the pipeline and into the image
-- [ ] shellcheck the bash scripts
 - [ ] move pm2 into bakery-scripts/ instead of being installed globally in the Dockerfile
 - [ ] move auth secret rotation into this repo.
 See https://github.com/openstax/output-producer-service/pull/355